noisebridge/UnicornMigration/README.md

     <ol>
         <li>Data transfer completed.
 Backup data is at /home/noisebridge/unicorn-ssb-pub-data</li>
     <li>Scuttlebutt container is up and running.
 Configs/src is located at /srv/ssb-server Data is located at /srv/ssb-data</li>
-        <li>Needs testing with a scuttlebutt client to test the instance.</li>
+        <li>Needs testing with a scuttlebutt client to insure instance is running properly.</li>
-        <li>Also needs DNS configured to properly point the domain to this instance.</li>
+        <li>Needs DNS configured to properly point the domain to this instance.</li>
     </ol>
 </ol><br>
 <ol>